josdem/hugo/content/techtalk/spring/spring_boot_thymeleaf.md

 }
 ```

-Another change we must do in the `Controller` is to return model and view to the template:
+Another change we must do in the `Controller` is to return model and view:

 ```groovy
 package com.example.springbootthymeleaf.controller